kunstmusik/blue-manual/docs/users/gettingStarted/installation.md

 The section below has notes for individual platforms.

 Blue uses the right mouse click often to show popup menus.
-If you do not have a right mouse button, you can use ctrl-click for all \"rt-clicks\" that are mentioned in this documentation.
+If you do not have a right mouse button, you can use ctrl-click for all "rt-clicks" that are mentioned in this documentation.

-To make use of the function key shortcuts (F1-F12), you will need to go into System Preferences, choose Keyboard, then enable \"Use all F1, F2, etc. keys as standard function keys\".
+To make use of the function key shortcuts (F1-F12), you will need to go into System Preferences, choose Keyboard, then enable "Use all F1, F2, etc. keys as standard function keys".

 Installing Csound {#installingCsound}
 -----------------